theMILOlab/SPATAData/README.md

 ## Downloading

-Datasets can be downloaded via:
+S4 spata objects can be downloaded via:

 ```
 # Downloads single spata objects, saves them on your device and immediately